 Video tutorials considered harmful

-Sometimes, 1000 words are worth much more than one image.
+Sometimes, 1000 words are worth much more than their video.

 During the months of Italy’s lockdown (1) I had, obviously, much more time than usual to kill.
 For reasons unfathomable even to myself (except the fact that in those weeks we were eating much more canned food than usual…), I ended up killing part of that time practicing… how to build lightweight wood gas stoves.